rhulse/kiosk-application-framework/README.md

 This will display a set of images, with thumbnail navigation.

+### Video Player

+The Video player will eventually support mulitple language subtitles, and dual video tracking to allow switching between regular video and one with Sign Language interpretations embedded.

 ### Image Viewer

 This component will allow high resolution viewing of an image.

-### Video Player

-The Video player will support mulitple language subtitles, and dual video tracking to allow switching between regular video and one with Sign Language interpretations imbedded.
-Corrently considering video-react for this component.

 ### Deployment